AU-BCE-EE/STM/README.md

 ```

 where R is the overall resistance term, and A is the cross-sectional area available for heat transfer.
-The overall resitance term for any route is simply the sum of relevant terms.
+The overall resistance term for any route is simply the sum of relevant terms.
 The model uses the following expressions.

 ```